GraphQLSwift/GraphQL/README.md

 This package supports Swift versions in [alignment with Swift NIO](https://github.com/apple/swift-nio?tab=readme-ov-file#swift-versions).

+For details on upgrading to new major versions, see [MIGRATION](MIGRATION.md).

 ## Contributing

 If you think you have found a security vulnerability, please follow the